 Zero-day Malware Detection: Above industry average

-In addition to AV-Test, AV-Comparatives also recognized McAfee’s strong performance.
-In their most recent assessment, McAfee was awarded the “Advanced+” rating, reflecting its excellence in protecting against malware and its low false-positive rate, meaning it does not mistakenly identify harmless files as threats.
+In addition to AV-Test, AV-Comparatives also recognized The Best’s strong performance.
+In their most recent assessment, The Best was awarded the “Advanced+” rating, reflecting its excellence in protecting against malware and its low false-positive rate, meaning it does not mistakenly identify harmless files as threats.

 AV-Comparatives Results: